Skip to main content

 Allopregnanolone, by enhancing GABAergic inhibition in the PVN, can effectively dampen the HPA axis response to a stressor.
 This provides a direct biochemical pathway through which progesterone can increase stress resilience.

 During periods of chronic stress, however, this system can become dysregulated.
 Persistently high levels of glucocorticoids (like cortisol) can alter GABA-A receptor expression and function, sometimes leading to a state of “GABA resistance.”
 Furthermore, a paradoxical situation can arise in certain conditions like Premenstrual Dysphoric Disorder (PMDD).

 In susceptible individuals, the monthly fluctuation of allopregnanolone levels, rather than being calming, appears to trigger a paradoxical anxiety response.
 Research suggests this may be due to rapid, cyclical changes in GABA-A receptor subunit expression (specifically an upregulation of the α4 subunit), which alters the receptor’s sensitivity to neurosteroids and can lead to a state of heightened anxiety and emotional distress.
-This highlights that both the absolute level of allopregnanolone and the stability of its presence are critical for its therapeutic effect.

 Why Is Oral Micronized Progesterone Superior for Neurological Effects?

-The superiority of (OMP) for anxiolytic purposes is a direct consequence of its pharmacokinetics.
+The superiority of oral micronized progesterone (OMP) for anxiolytic purposes is a direct consequence of its pharmacokinetics.
 The extensive first-pass metabolism in the liver following oral administration is essential for generating the high concentrations of allopregnanolone needed to saturate the relevant GABA-A receptor sites in the brain.
 The table below summarizes key findings from studies investigating the neuroactive effects of progesterone administration, underscoring the importance of the administration route.

 Summary of Clinical Findings on Progesterone and Mood/Sleep